Bill Johnson – Interim Pastor

 I look forward to meeting and working with all of you.

-Blakeley is passionate about building relationships to help others grow in faith.
-In the spirit of his favorite verse, 1 Samuel 16:7, he seeks to see others as God sees them.
-He is excited to have the opportunity to grow closer to the FPC Littleton family by serving as the Temporary Parish Associate.
+Pastor Blakeley is passionate about building relationships to help others grow in their faith.
+In the spirit of his favorite verse, 1 Samuel 16:7, he seeks to see others as God sees them!

-Blakeley continues to enjoy serving in campus ministry, and finding opportunities to encourage college students in their relationship with Jesus.
-He also loves spending quality time with his wife Melissa and their friendly pup Milo!
-Other hobbies include skiing, running, reading, and studying foreign languages.
+In addition to his ministry work, Blakeley also loves spending quality time with his wife Melissa and their friendly pup Milo!
+Other hobbies include skiing, running, reading, watching Alabama football, and studying foreign languages.

 Mary Dailey – Worship Arts Director